RevokeCash/eth-chains/README.md

 Helper module for getting EVM chain info from [chainid.network](https://chainid.network/).

 Note: This package was initially created by @taylorjdawson.
-We forked the repository so we can control the release process with an automated script.
+We forked the repository so we can control the release process with an automated script and make additional changes.
 The original package can be found [here](https://github.com/taylorjdawson/eth-chains).

 ## Installation